ibm-cloud-docs/netezza/webconsole/queries.md

   Click the settings icon next to the **Find query history** field to edit columns.

-- View metrics and View statistics status.
+- View metrics and statistics status.

 ### Query history columns
 {: #query-history-columns}